llaville/umlwriter/docs/90_For_Developers/2_Creating_a_Generator.md

 ## **1.** creates your generator class

-This class must have implements the `GeneratorInterface`.
+This class must follow the `GeneratorInterface` contract.

 ```php
 <?php